mightylemongrass/SPYDER/README.md

 <img width="355" alt="Screenshot 2024-12-30 at 3 44 06 PM" src="https://github.com/user-attachments/assets/2f8a532d-be1f-4f4b-9427-e6d38be9d3ac" />

 This yaml file will cause the program to process every fits file located in the input folder and store the bounding box data as well as the images (if save_images is set to True) in the output folder.
+Here are the various parameters present in the yaml file explained:
+device: The device used for the AI model (either cpu or number corresponding to gpu)
+yolo_conf_threshold: confidence threshold for boxes
+overlap_threshold: overlap threshold for boxes
+file_path_of_data: input file path for folder containing fits files
+output_folder_location: where the images as well as csv file will be saved
+yolo_dir: checkpoint file location for yolo algorithm
+save_images: whether or not to save images
+better_optimization: saves time with better optimization if set to True

 The bounding box data will be in this format:

 <img width="680" alt="Screenshot 2024-12-30 at 3 49 45 PM" src="https://github.com/user-attachments/assets/8f4c942f-bfc5-405d-be4c-90bc2eb87149" />